 University of Exeter

-The thing I love most about science is the problem solving.
+Favourite thing to do in my job The thing I love most about science is the problem solving.
 There is nothing more satisfying than coming up with a successful solution to a problem!

 The most striking colours produced by nature come from physical structures found in insects like butterflies and beetles.
 They produce brilliant iridescent colour which can also be seen in things like bubbles and oil spillages.
 I work with a material called cellulose (the stuff plants are made of) which I form into structures, like those found in nature, to display similar colours.